LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    -errorResponse = '', \
    -noResponse = false)

-   This method checks that the current authenticated HTTP client user is in the specified group.
+   Checks that the current authenticated HTTP client user is in the specified group.

 Managing Users